 Geography in organ distribution

-Updated liver and intestinal organ allocation policy to be implemented Feb.
+New national liver and intestinal organ transplant system in effect Feb.
 4, 2020

 The OPTN has approved a continuous distribution model as a framework for future policy development as it addresses geographic distribution of donated organs.
 Continuous distribution would, in the future, replace fixed geographic boundaries with a statistical model incorporating distance along with key clinical factors.